 Known as “The Royal City by the Sea,” The Hague is the seat of Dutch government and parliament and home to many members of the Dutch Royal Family.
-As the UN’s fourth major center after New York, Geneva and Vienna, The Hague is also home to more than 150 international organizations.
+As the UN’s fourth major center after New York, Geneva and Vienna, it’s also home to more than 150 international organizations.

 History and luxury, the Hotel Des Indes

 Commissioned in 1858 by Baron van Brienen, chamberlain of King Willem III, the residence was originally intended to host huge parties and private functions.

 And what is now an elegant lobby and restaurant was once the spot where guests of the Baron arrived in their horse-drawn carriages for the festivities.
-It was incredible to look up at the ornate ceilings and imagine the hotel as it once was with carriages unloading well-heeled party-goers.
+It’s incredible to look up at the ornate ceilings and imagine the hotel as it once was with carriages unloading well-heeled party-goers.

 Van Brienen passed away in 1873 and in 1881, the property was purchased by a wine merchant and his wife (daughter of a famous hotelier) and later that year the city palace would begin a new life as the Hotel Des Indes.

-The museum is best known as home to Vermeer’s “The Girl with the Pearl Earring,” it also contains works from Rembrandt, Paulus Potter, Jan Steen and a wide variety of well-known Dutch and Flemish Golden Age painters.
+The museum is best known as home to Vermeer’s “The Girl with the Pearl Earring.”
+But it also contains works from Rembrandt, Paulus Potter, Jan Steen and a wide variety of well-known Dutch and Flemish Golden Age painters.

-We crossed the street, mindful of the city’s many cyclists whizzing by, and into the cobbled streets of a neighborhood called the Plaats.
+We cross the street, mindful of the city’s many cyclists whizzing by, and into the cobbled streets of a neighborhood called the Plaats.